HoussemTN/localizator/README.md

 # Localizer

-Localizer is a flutter application implements flutter_map and location plugins to provide your current position then render it on a map.
+Localizer is a flutter application implements flutter_map and location plugins to provide your current/given position then render it on a map.

 ## Getting Started